Where Will Evolution Take Humans Next?

 Posted Sep 15, 2018

 As near as paleontologists can tell, evolution has been proceeding apace for 3.5 billion years, give or take.
-From the emergence of the humble single cell organism that served as the last universal common ancestor (LUCA) of all life on Earth 3.5 to 3.8 billion years ago, to today, new species have always arisen, sometimes in abundance, as during the Cambrian explosion, sometimes more sparsely—as in modern times—but evolution itself has proceeded inexorably.
+From the emergence of the humble single-cell organism that served as the last universal common ancestor (LUCA) of all life on Earth 3.5 to 3.8 billion years ago, to today, new species have always arisen—sometimes in abundance, as during the Cambrian explosion; and sometimes more sparsely, as in modern times—but evolution itself has proceeded inexorably.

 Thus, it is not a matter of speculation, but a matter of fact that homo sapiens will sooner or later go extinct, leaving descendants that are something entirely different—most likely, several somethings different—if past anthropoid evolution is any guide.

-Just as the great apes, that include chimps, gorillas, bonobos, orangutans, and homo sapiens splintered into different species from common ancestors, humans will likely not evolve into just one new type of ape, but several.
+Just as the great apes (including chimps, gorillas, bonobos, orangutans) and homo sapiens splintered into different species from common ancestors, humans will likely not evolve into just one new type of ape, but several.

 The chief forces that have driven the emergence of diverse new species (speciation), have, in one form or another, caused reproductive isolation of one group a species from others.
 Emergence of mountain ranges, rising sea levels that create islands, and local changes in food or predators are examples of isolating factors that give rise to new species.

-But does this mean we are unlikely to get a sneak peak at where we are going as a species anytime soon?
+Does this mean we are unlikely to get a sneak peek at where we are going as a species anytime soon?
+No.

-For better or worse, evolution itself is poised to rapidly evolve inside human populations with extensive interbreeding thanks to a breakthrough genetic technology known as CRISPR.
+For better or worse, evolution itself is poised to rapidly evolve inside human populations with extensive interbreeding thanks to the breakthrough genetic technology known as CRISPR.

-Although rumors persist that scientists in Asia have actually implanted viable CRIPSR modified embryonic cells in women, and brought the human infants to term, there are not any documented human examples of successful CRISPR gene editing in living humans—yet.
+Although rumors persist that scientists in Asia have actually implanted viable CRIPSR modified embryonic cells in women and brought the human infants to term, there are no documented examples of successful CRISPR gene editing in living humans—yet.

-Successful CRISPR manipulations in other mammals, such as dogs, where embryos are allowed to develop into living, breathing creatures however, abound.
-For instance, genetic modifications of canines using CRISPR manipulations in embryos has already occurred, creating animals that look like this one, in whom myostatin genes turn off muscle mass formation much later in embryonic development than in normal dogs.
+However, successful CRISPR manipulations in other mammals abound, such as in dogs, in which embryos have been allowed to develop into living, breathing creatures.
+Genetic modifications of canines using CRISPR manipulations in embryos has already occurred, creating animals that look like this one, in whom myostatin genes turn off muscle mass formation much later in embryonic development than in normal dogs.

-Given that humans and dogs share 84 percent of their DNA, it is not all far-fetched—especially considering the success of early CRISPR human experiments—that a human with CRISPR-tweaked mysostin genes might also be engineered.
+Given that humans and dogs share 84 percent of their DNA, it is not at all far-fetched—especially considering the success of early CRISPR human experiments—that a human with CRISPR-tweaked myostatin genes might also be engineered.

 Parents—somewhere—almost certainly would go to such extremes.
-Because modified genes in embryos transfer to the germ line (passed on as 23 chromosomes in sperm or egg), they would start to propagate in the general population as the CRSIPR modified humans began to have offspring of their own.
+Because modified genes in embryos transfer to the germ line (passed on as 23 chromosomes in sperm or egg), they would start to propagate in the general population as CRISPR-modified humans began to have offspring of their own.

 Additional CRISPR modifications in successive generations, could, over very few generations, create entirely new species, incapable of interbreeding that produces fertile offspring.
 In this scenario, human beings themselves, not Mother Nature, would be the major driver of evolution, thereby evolving evolution itself.

 What will these new species be like?
-I’ll answer that question with another question.
-What do we want new human species to to be like?
+I’ll answer that question with another question: What do we want new human species to be like?
 For better or for worse, we will get what we ask for.